-The Fund may invest in securities of foreign issuers including up to 20% of its net assets in securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.
+The Fund may invest up to 50% of its net assets in securities of foreign issuers, which may include securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.
+The Fund may invest in depositary receipts or local shares to gain exposure to foreign companies.

-The Fund can invest in derivative instruments, including forward foreign currency contracts.
+The Fund can invest in derivative instruments including options and futures contracts.